 Skálholt Cathedral

-What is the best time of year to visit attractions in Iceland?
+When is the best season to visit attractions in Iceland?

 June–August for warmest weather, midnight sun, and all attractions open.
 September–March for Northern Lights and winter ice cave season.
 May and September offer the best balance of good weather and smaller crowds.